Interactorsolutions/Best-Practice-and-Guideline/README.md

 ## Branch

-Create separate branch each Interactor release used.
+Create separate branch for each Interactor release used.
 Example, if you created the solution using Interactor release 4.3.1
 Create a branch called 4.3.1.
-That way when your solution gets updated to later Interactor versioin, you also have configurations available for previous Interactors.
+That way when your solution gets updated to later Interactor version, you also have configurations available for previous Interactors.

 ## Topics